colejarczyk/doc/api/campaign.rst

-Mark logged in customer coupons as used
+Mark logged-in customer coupons as used
 ---------------------------------------

-Mark bought by logged in customer coupons as used using ``/api/admin/customer/campaign/coupons/mark_as_used`` endpoint with the ``POST`` method.
+Mark coupons bought by logged-in customers as used using the ``/api/admin/customer/campaign/coupons/mark_as_used`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^